What Is a Black Moon and Is There One in 2026?

 How often does a Black Moon occur?

 Black Moons are rather rare.
 Calendrical Black Moons occur roughly every 29 months, making it the most common type of Black Moon.
 Seasonal Black Moons occur approximately once every 33 months.
-The third type of a Black Moon, when there is no New Moon in the month, is extremely rare: it only happens once every 19 years.
+The third type of a Black Moon, when there is no New Moon in the month, is extremely rare: it occurs roughly once every 19 years.

 Can you see a Black Moon?

 A Black Moon is not the best object for observation.
 According to the definitions above, a Black Moon is a particular New Moon.
-During its new phase, the Moon always faces the Earth with its unlit side and therefore is invisible to us.
+During its new phase, the Moon’s illuminated side faces the Sun, so the side facing Earth is dark and invisible to us.
 In other words, you can’t see a Black Moon.
-The most attentive observers might only notice the disappearance of the stars occulted by the lunar disk in the night sky.

 Although we can’t see the Moon itself on a Black Moon night, this event provides some of the darkest skies of the month, perfect for observing planets, stars, deep-sky objects, and the Milky Way.
 Explore our Bortle scale infographic to learn how your sky’s darkness level affects what you can see – from bright constellations to faint galaxies.